Lyr-7D1h/creagen-editor/README.md

 # Creagen Editor

-A creative coding web editor with focus on being minimal, customizable, fast and powerful.
+A creative coding web editor with focus on being locally available, minimal, customizable, fast and powerful.
 Its goal is to provide easy accessibility to make creative coding projects.

 Features: